The Clinical UX Academy TM

 Receive a certificate once you graduate from the course.

-Clinical UX Designer & Digital Healthcare Consultant
+Clinical UX Strategist & Digital Healthcare Consultant

-Gyles has been in teaching and training for over 10 years.
-He has taught thousands of people around the world on the topic of healthcare UX for the past 4 years for universities, UX courses, conferences.
-His professional work as a Clinical UX designer has also taking him across the globe, working for the digital health starts-ups, the NHS and large Pharmaceutical companies.
+Gyles has been working in Clinical UX and Digital Health since 2014, and has been in teaching and training for over 10 years.
+He has taught thousands of people around the world on the topic of healthcare UX for universities, UX courses, conferences.

 After graduating from Bart’s & London School of Medicine and Dentistry in 2011, Gyles worked as a medical doctor for three years.
 He then completed an MSc in Human Computer Interaction with Ergonomics at University College London in 2018 to bolster his skills and knowledge in UX and design, with a special interest in Healthcare.